 9. Rozy

 Rozy, or Rozy Oh, is 21 and hails from Seoul, Korea.
 She was generated in 2020 by Sidus Studio-X and uses Korean and English to connect to her audience.
-The thing that makes her stand out from the other models is her hyperrealism; Rozy has unique factual features and expressions that mimic those of human influencers.
+The thing that makes her stand out from the other models is her hyperrealism; Rozy has unique factual features and facial expressions that mimic those of human influencers.

 If you check her content on social media platforms, you’ll notice that Rozy leads a dynamic lifestyle.
 Besides being a model, a DJ, and a singer, she also loves all sorts of extreme sports like skateboarding and surfing.
 Similar to other AI avatars on the list, Rozy also supports various environmental causes.

-Further Reading: Influencer Marketing Strategy for 2024: A Comprehensive Guide
+Further Reading: Influencer Marketing Strategy for 2025: A Comprehensive Guide

 10. K/DA